elanorstarksby/elanor-lightning-lunch-frontend/steps/STEP2.md

 `color: $ln-color-red;`

 Starting to come together.
-One thing you mightn otice is that, unless the backedn has sent us a £ sign as part of the response for price, it's just a number.
+One thing you might notice is that, unless the backend has sent us a £ sign as part of the response for price, it's just a number.
 To do this we can add a little helper function in our component to format the price.
 We want to be able to accept both responses, either with a £ sign or without.
 Making functions inside components is pretty nice and readable when you're using functional components (which this is).

 Firstly we define our function: